AlphaGenes/tinyhouse/README.md

 add(1, 2)
 ```

 In the code we use the flag “jit(nopython=True)” or “njit” to mark code for compilation.
-If just the “jit” flag is given, then the code may not be compiled (if it contains non-numba compatible elements).
+If just the “jit” flag is given, then the code may not be compiled (if it contains non-`numba` compatible elements).
 Using “nopython=True” or “njit” means that an error will be thrown instead.

-The types of arguments that numba can accept is growing.
+The types of arguments that `numba` can accept is growing.
 Generally it can take most “common” items including numpy arrays.
 You can also write just-in-time classes.
 See the jit_family class in pedigree.py for an example.

 Some quick notes
 * Sometimes it is faster to loop than it is to use numpy.
-Numpy has some overhead when being called from numba.
+Numpy has some overhead when being called from `numba`.
 If the vector or matrix is small (under 100 elements) the explicit loop can be an order of magnitude faster.
 We do this a lot in AlphaPeel since we are working with a lot of vectors of length 4.
-* Auxiliary data structures: Although many objects can be passed to numba, individuals and pedigrees cannot be.
+* Auxiliary data structures: Although many objects can be passed to `numba`, individuals and pedigrees cannot be.
 It may be possible to make them just in time compatible, but this would take a lot of work and would increase our ability to use and develop on them in the future.
 The speed gains tend not to be worth it either.
 To get around this issue, I’ve tended to either create “jit” versions of a class, which replaces things like integers with id numbers.
 * Alternatively I’ve created “information” objects which basically just create a large number of matricies which contain the data we need.
 In most cases these are “idn” indexed matrices, where each individual gets their own row.
 It’s a little bit weird that the information for an individual doesn’t live inside the individual object, but so far it has been an effective work around for getting things working.

+Style
+===

+We generally follow some mix of PEP8: https://www.python.org/dev/peps/pep-0008/

 Folder layouts
 ==============